AndyButland/UmbracoMapper/ReadMe.md

 	- Added ability to configure mappings using attributes
 - 1.4.7
 	- Added support for Archetype mapping of picked items, by checking for instances of IPublishedContent or IEnumerable<IPublishedContent> when mapping dictionary based collections
+- 1.4.8
+	- Added support for custom mappings on dictionary mapping operations

 ## Credits